ibm-cloud-docs/direct-link/about.md

  * **Colocation Services:** Yes.

  * **Redundancy:** {{site.data.keyword.BluSoftlayer_notm}} provides connections to two cross-connect routers (XCRs) as part of the product.
-To establish redundant connectivity, customers need to configure BGP on each Direct Link connection as they see fit for redundancy.
-Several examples include leveraging "prefer Lowest MED", "prefer highest local-preference", or "prefer shorter AS paths".
+To establish redundant connectivity, customers must configure BGP on each Direct Link connection as they see fit to achieve redundancy.
+Examples include options such as these: _prefer Lowest MED_, _prefer highest local-preference_, or _prefer shorter AS paths_.

  * **Local/Global Routing Options:** The Local Routing option provides access to datacenters with the same three-letter prefix as the PoP (such as DAL, AMS, MEL).
 The Global Routing option is required as an add-on to reach data centers outside those locations.